 To create a new pipeline:

-- Once you select "+ Create New Pipeline," you'll see three options show up:
+Once you select "+ Create New Pipeline," you'll see options to Start from scratch or leverage an existing template:

 Edit an existing Pipeline

-- Click the pencil icon and a popup will open where you can edit your pipeline.
+Click the pencil icon and a popup will open where you can edit your pipeline stage or disable revenue for non-sales related pipelines.

 If you think you'll need more than one pipeline, no problem!
 You can create multiple pipelines, move opportunities between pipelines, and customize fields to only appear on opportunities when they're in a certain pipeline.